CLorant/CLorant/README.md

-# Hello 👋, I'm Lóránt Czibik.
+# Hello, I'm Lóránt Czibik.

 ## About
 I'm working towards becoming a fullstack developer, but currently I specialize in frontend development.
 I'm a computer science student at the Faculty of Mechanical Engineering and Informatics at the University of Miskolc.
 Beyond coding, I regularly exercise in the university's gym and I'm interested in digital art and design.